Tuhinm2002/BERTVision/README.md

 - Integrate with speech recognition for voice-based emotion detection.
 - Enhance the real-time processing speed and accuracy.

+## 🤝 Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a Pull Request.

+Please make sure your code follows the project's coding standards.

 ## 📝 **License**
 This project is licensed under the MIT License.